-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th December 2006 to 24th January 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th February to 24th March 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
 The Contractor was reminded to provide sufficient dust suppression mitigation measures especially during rock breaking activity, earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles.
-In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 The Contractor was reminded to rectify the part of the vegetation being cleared within the Stream B2 buffer zone area. - 9.1.4 Same as the last reporting month, no rectification work was done by the Contractor.
-Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.5 No environmental complaint was received but one environmental prosecution was noted during the reporting period.
-CHEC was convicted (dated of offence 12 Jun 06) for breaching the Water Pollution Control Ordinance (WPCO) and fined \$50,000 in November 2006. - 9.1.6 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 Same as the last reporting month, no rectification work was done by the Contractor.
+Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.4 No environmental complaint / summon was received during the reporting month. - 9.1.5 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.